rhdtownsend/gyre/doc/sphinx/source/user-guide/example-walkthrough.rst

 When starting a new project, it's a good idea to create a dedicated working directory to contain the various input and output files that GYRE operates on.
-These commands will make a new directory beneath your home directory with the name ``work``, and then change into it:
+These commands will make a new directory beneath your home directory with the name file:`work`, and then change into it:

 .. substitution-prompt:: bash